fun-zoological-computing/LearningGitGitHub/presentation.md

 <!--![](tubeOfLondon.png)-->
 ## Why Git and GitHub: Beyond Version Control.
-I have come to think of GitHub Pull Requests as (MS Word) track changes for code.
-On a local resource, you can also Meld to difference your code with another person's proposed changes, or new changes.
+I have come to think of GitHub Pull Requests as (MS Word) track changes for code...So what do I mean by that?
+* Given that two different files had a common origin, it makes sense to
+* compare those files (aka difference the files).
+* merge or meld togethor your code with another person's different code.

 Once code is moved to an online location, lots of other convenient GitHub integrations are possible, a lot of these integrations are relevant not just for code, but also for communication (research publication, project planning, type-setting, collaboration, and even now outreach).